-In these states, even though weed is not recreationally legal, you cannot get arrested for use or possession.
+In these states, even though weed is not recreationally legal, you cannot get arrested for use or possession of normal amounts.

-*(Note that for purposes of redundancy, the nine states where weed is legal recreationally have been omitted).
+*(Note that for purposes of redundancy, the ten states (and D.C.) where weed is legal recreationally have been omitted).

-What About CBD — What States is CBD Legal in?
+What About CBD — In What States Is CBD Legal?